The IEW Method

 Registration and Fees

 Writing is not only an academic subject but also an art similar to music.
-I determine my class prices by a combination of local prices for music lessons, plus the amount of time I spend in class and outside of class, creating materials, evaluating homework papers, and communicating with and helping parents and students.
+I determine my class prices by local prices for music lessons, taking into account the amount of time I spend in class and outside of class, evaluating homework papers, creating materials, and communicating with and helping parents and students.

 Furthermore, unlike music lessons, which always require students to purchase music throughout the year in addition to the cost of lessons, I provide my students with all the materials they need for class.
 All students, both local and online, receive a physical copy of my custom textbook created specifically for each class, as a part of the total cost.

-Besides the actual class sessions, which are held live for both local and online students, my students also benefit from the hours I spend outside of class.
+Besides the grading, materials, and class sessions, which are held live for both local and online students, my students also benefit from other hours I spend outside of class.
 I write my own curriculum, as well as create new materials (see here and here) throughout the year as I see the need.
-I carefully evaluate homework papers and communicate my assessments with students and parents through Thinkwave so that students can improve.
 When extra guidance is needed for assignments, I am available during the school week to answer questions, give direction, problem solve, or clarify instructions.

 In summary, my prices compare favorably with the cost of music lessons.